 The Chief Investment Officer and Fund Manager - Equities & Fixed Income will bring to the notice of the AMC Board, specific factors if any, which are impacting the performance of the Scheme.
 The Board on consideration of all relevant factors may, if necessary, give appropriate directions to the AMC.
 Similarly, the performance of the Scheme will be submitted to the Trustees.
-The Head of Fund Management - Equities & Fixed Income will explain to the Trustees, the details on the Schemes' performance vis-à-vis the benchmark returns.
+The details on the Schemes' performance vis-à-vis the benchmark returns will be explained to the Trustees.